dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/0-foundations/articles-and-gender.md

 ## Grammatical Gender and the Definite Article

+In terms of syntax—when to use a definite or indefinite article—Inglisce follows the exact same logical rules as Modern English.
+You deploy them before specific or general nouns exactly as you always have.

+However, Inglisce fundamentally overhauls the physical shape of these articles by introducing a strictly *phonological gender system*.
-Unlike many European languages where grammatical gender is an arbitrary memorization task, Inglisce utilizes a strictly phonological gender system.
-Gender is not tied to biological sex or abstract classification; it is directly determined by the **spoken stress** of the noun.

-Because Inglisce is a fusion of Germanic (typically front-stressed) and Romance (often later-stressed) vocabularies, this stress-based gender system naturally categorizes nouns by their etymological behavior and dictates which definite article they take.
+Unlike many European languages where grammatical gender is an exercise in arbitrary memorization, gender in Inglisce is not tied to biological sex or abstract classification.
+Instead, it is directly determined by the *spoken stress* of the noun.
+Because Inglisce is a fusion of Germanic (typically front-stressed) and Romance (often later-stressed) vocabularies, this stress-based system naturally categorizes nouns by their etymological behavior.

+Consequently, articles in Inglisce change form mechanically—dictated entirely by this stress-derived gender and the initial sound of the word they precede.

 ---